algolia/algoliasearch-client-javascript/README.md

-This Javascript client let you easily use the [Algolia Search API](http://www.algolia.com) in a browser, it is compatible with major browsers:

- * Internet Explorer &ge; 6
- * Firefox &ge; 3.0
- * Google Chrome &ge; 3
- * Safari &ge; 4
- * Opera &ge; 10
- * etc.

-The JavaScript client is using CORS ([Cross Origin Resource Sharing](http://en.wikipedia.org/wiki/Cross-Origin_Resource_Sharing#Browser_support)) on recent browsers and has a fallback on JSONP ([JSON with padding](http://en.wikipedia.org/wiki/JSONP)) for old browsers.

 [Algolia Search](http://www.algolia.com) is a search API that provides hosted full-text, numerical and faceted search.
 Algolia’s Search API makes it easy to deliver a great search experience in your apps & websites providing: